 About the Program

-Founded in 2006 as a faculty-initiated interdisciplinary academic major, the Documentary Studies Program prepares undergraduate students to more effectively engage in the media-infused global marketplace as citizens, consumers, educators, scholars, and practitioners.
+Founded in 2006 to offer a Bachelor of Arts in Interdisciplinary Studies (Faculty-Initiated Interdisciplinary Major in Documentary Studies), the Documentary Studies Program prepares undergraduate students to more effectively engage in the media-infused global marketplace as citizens, consumers, educators, scholars, and practitioners.

 The Documentary Studies curriculum combines a solid grounding in the academic and theoretical literature of documentary media with an opportunity for intensive fieldwork in one or more areas of documentary expression (video/film, radio, hypermedia/multimedia, photography, and nonfiction writing).
 Students will learn not only to produce documentary work but also to understand its history and range and be able to critically analyze it in terms of both content and craft.